The Mentor Dogs

 Helen Masters has built up a team of stand-out dogs who are perfect for teaching socialisation and other behaviour issues.
 They also like to pop up on Nev's social media with their adventures around Kent and beyond.

-Reg is a ridgeback a total clown as you will see from his photos.
+Reg is a ridgeback and a total clown, as you will see from his photos.
 He is the best friend of Helen's son, Harry, and they adore each other.
-Reggie's role in the pack is that of head boy and he commands respect he is very tolerant and very playful with all dogs but will tell them off if they are rude but in the right way and is not aggressive.
+Reg's role in the Mentor Team is that of head boy and he commands respect.
+He is very tolerant and very playful with all dogs but will tell them off if they are rude, but in the right way and is not aggressive.

 He is a sensitive boy too, extremely loyal; and loves nothing more than snuggles on the sofa at the end of the work day.

 Doris has many nicknames such as Dotty grotty, ginger ninja or snotbags.
 She is a sweet girl and adores people and kids, However, she is aloof around all other dogs unless she's known them from the word go.
 Doris is highly intelligent and after taking her to puppy classes to watch and socialise Helen decided to see what she could do, and it turns out all of it!
 She even did a 'send-away' and a drop from recall without any prior training.
 Everyone that meets Doris is always blown away by her eyelashes. they once measured 5 inches!!!